tischfieldlab/fptools/docs/loading.md

 preprocessed data can be cached for quick retrieval later, without needing to re-perform expensive operations.
 To enable cacheing, set the `cache` parameter to `True`, setting to `False` will disable the cache.
 Cached data needs to be stored someplace on disk, and can be controlled by providing a filesystem path to the `cache_dir` parameter to a directory to contain the cache.

 ## Preprocessors
-We offer several preprocessing routines you may choose from, or you may provide your own implementation; simply pass a function to the `preprocess`  If no prepr
+We offer several preprocessing routines you may choose from, or you may provide your own implementation; simply pass a function to the `preprocess`.
+If no preprocessor implementation is passed, the signals specified in the `signal_map` are simply added to the `Session` with no further changes.

+## Example
+See the notebook `01_Data_Loading.ipnb` for an example of data loading.